-How to see the ‘Ring of Fire’ eclipse this October, total solar eclipse in April ’24
+How to see the ‘ring of fire’ eclipse this October, total solar eclipse in April ’24

 Six months later, a total solar eclipse will cross from Texas to Maine on April 8, 2024, so don’t throw away those special eclipse glasses.

-A “Ring of Fire” eclipse happens when the Moon is at its most distant point from Earth, meaning it can’t cover the sun like a total eclipse and leaves a bright run of the sun visible at the peak of the eclipse.
+A “ring of fire” eclipse happens when the moon is at its most distant point from Earth, meaning it can’t cover the sun like a total eclipse and leaves a bright ring of the sun visible at the peak of the eclipse.

 Don’t forget, you should never, ever look directly at the sun, even if fully eclipsed.
 Store-bought sunglasses might seem like they’ll work, but you can still damage your eyes.